 Updated on April 30, 2019 to include more exchanges (and this table).
 Other texts, paragraphs, and photos in this article may still reflect the previous update.

 Note: This article will only list crypto exchanges that have a virtual currency exchange license from the Philippines’ Central Bank.

 The Philippines is becoming one of the top countries in the world that offers a good location to build blockchain and cryptocurrency projects.
-According to Mr. Brock Pierce, a blockchain advocate and cryptocurrency pioneer, the country is a great place to grow blockchain because it is an English speaking country, has a big room to grow, and a huge unbanked population.
+According to Mr. Brock Pierce, a blockchain advocate and cryptocurrency pioneer, the country is a great place to build such projects because of its English literacy, its enormous opportunities, and a huge unbanked population.

 What is Cryptocurrency

 Table of Contents

 - 1 What is Cryptocurrency